rohitjack/WebAttendanceApp/README.md

 ## Features

 Create a student and a faculty account first.
 Then create some courses in the faculty account, in which the student can enroll.
-Here is a preview of a student's details page and a faculty's details page:
+Here is a preview of a faculty's details page and a student's details page :

 Faculty Details Page: